Elijer/programmingwiki/entries/Django + MYSQL Deploy.md

 > Tutorial Link 2

 Now I'm going to follow the instructions in link #1.
 - Cool.
-I created a superuser named jah with a password voodoo
+I created a superuser named jah with a password {somepassword}
 - I'm going to skip the firewall step because it will just get in the way.
 - Make sure we can log into our new superuser directly

 Cool.
 Did that.
-I can log in like this now: `ssh jah@157.230.2.209` And I can use sudo with this guy, which is good.
+I can log in like this now: `ssh superuse@your_server_ip` And I can use sudo with this guy, which is good.

 > On to tutorial link 3: How To Install Python 3 and Set Up a Programming Environment on an Ubuntu 20.04 Server